nus-cs2103-AY2223S2/tp/docs/UserGuide.md

-### 8. View Lesson History: `history`
+### 8. View Lesson History: `view-lesson`

-Displays the lesson history for a given tutor’s students.
+Displays the lesson history for a given student/all students.

-Format: `history [s/STUDENT_NAME]`
+Format: `view-lesson [name/STUDENT_NAME]`

 * Displays the lesson history for all the tutor’s students if no student name is specified.
-* Displays the lesson history for a specific student if a student's name is specified with the `s/` prefix.
+* Displays the lesson history for a specific student if a student's name is specified with the `name/` prefix.
 * The `STUDENT_NAME` must be an existing student of the tutor.
-* The lesson history should include the date of the lesson, the topic taught, and the duration of the lesson.

 Examples:
-* `history` Displays the lesson history for all the tutor’s students.
+* `view-lesson` Displays the lesson history for all the tutor’s students.
-* `history s/John` Displays the lesson history for the student named John.
+* `view-lesson name/John` Displays the lesson history for the student named John.
 If two students have the same name, then asks which one to show..

 ### 9. View the lesson details of a past lesson: `view-lesson`